Donna Hay's easy to make rich and fudgy Chocolate Brownies converted for the Thermomix.

 - Add some crunch to your brownies by adding some chopped walnuts or pecans.

-- Stir in some white or dark chocolate chips or both for a triple chocolate brownie.
+- For a triple chocolate brownie, stir in white or dark chocolate chips or both.

 - Add some dried cherries for a sharp fruity contrast.

-If there happen to be any brownies left over, store them in an airtight container in a cool place for a few days.
+If any brownies are left over, store them in an airtight container in a cool place for a few days.

 You Might Also Like